voxel51/fiftyone/docs/source/integrations/qdrant.rst

 Create new similarity index
 -----------------------------

+In order to create a new
+:ref:`QdrantSimilarityIndex <fiftyone.brain.internal.core.qdrant.QdrantSimilarityIndex>`
-In order to create a new `QdrantSimilarityIndex`, you need to specify either the `embeddings` or `model` argument to :meth:`compute_similarity() <fiftyone.brain.compute_similarity>`:
+, you need to specify either the `embeddings` or `model` argument to :meth:`compute_similarity() <fiftyone.brain.compute_similarity>`:

 .. code:: python